zapier/visual-builder/docs/_docs/integration-checks-reference.md

 }
 ```

-Typically you could return the first object from the `results` array as part of a
+Typically you could return the `results` array as part of a
 poll (and hydrate the `friends`), but since the hook has no friend information, you
 should instead remove it.
 A good way to do this is a `processContact` function that
 you map all results (of either type) through, which reduces each object to the lowest